Plaza Las Américas (Puerto Rico): 2010s

 On June 27, 2017, it would be reported that after 12 years in Plaza Las Américas, Brooks Brothers would close its boutique located in the central corridor of the shopping center, to receive a new tenant.

 On February 22, 2018, taking over the 34,000 square foot space left by Sports Authority.
 A new Marshalls store would open at Plaza las Américas.

 In September 2018, the mall celebrated its 50th anniversary.

-On June 17, 2019, Empresas Fonalledas announced that Burlington would occupy the space left by the Toy 'R' Us toy store in Plaza Las Américas, and that the opening was planned for that fall season.
+On June 17, 2019, Empresas Fonalledas announced that Burlington would occupy the space left by the Toys 'R' Us toy store in Plaza Las Américas, and that the opening was planned for that fall season.

 On December 25, 2019, it was announced that Cuba Libre Restaurant and Rum Bar will be constructed in the mall, originally set to open by January 2021, but due to economic loss caused by the COVID-19 pandemic, this project was delayed.
 In February 2021, despite delays, the chain stated that the restaurant would still be built; however, in June 2022, the project was ultimately canceled.